...

 Top industries of Japanese companies in India include renewable energy, automobile, electronics and IT, and manufacturing, among the famous ones.

-How does an EOR smoothen the expansion process for Japanese companies in India?
+How does an EOR help Japanese companies expand in India?

 Why is India a strategic expansion location for Japanese companies?